The Muzungu’s travel highlights of 2012 – Uganda travel blog

-Uganda has tested me in many ways and 2012 was ‘challenging’ as we say around here – but I’m still here ‘living the dream’ – the lucky muzungu did all this!
+Life in Uganda has tested me in many ways and 2012 was ‘challenging’ as we say around here – but I’m still here ‘living the dream’ (on a good day!)

 After Christmas we put the Baby Car (a.k.a.
-Mimi a.k.a.
-Chris Baby!) through her paces, our group of twelve 4 wheel driving the muddy marram tracks across heavenly crater lake country, en route to Queen Elizabeth National Park for a couple of days Safari, a luxury overnight in Volcanoes’ Kyambura Lodge (in return for a review to be published soon) and a boat trip on the Kazinga Channel to view Simpson’s first hippos and crocodiles! – and of course the waterways’ incredible birdlife (TWITCH!)
+Mimi) through her paces.
+Our party of twelve people went on a 4 wheel driving adventure along the muddy marram tracks across heavenly crater lake country, en route to Queen Elizabeth National Park for a couple of days Safari, a luxury overnight in Volcanoes’ Kyambura Lodge and the most brilliant water safari and birdwatching day out on a boat trip on the Kazinga Channel.
+Simpson saw his first hippos and crocodiles! – I adore the waterways’ incredible birdlife (TWITCH!)

 Back in Kampala after that particular trip, my photographer friend Javi and I rocked up to State House, the President’s office.
 Javi asked me to collaborate with him on a book about Uganda and we have the makings of a great project – we just need someone to pay for it!
 And so we’d spent Valentine’s Day sweltering on the veranda as our 10 a.m. meeting got put back and back and back.
 By 4 p.m. we finally had our slot with one of the President’s Permanent Secretaries, a charming lady called Grace: but alas the answer was NO.

 We didn’t get to meet The Man With The Hat (The Big Man) either.
 Boo, hoo Valentine’s Day, no red rose, no book deal, not nuffink.